Our Curriculum

 English

 At Wootton St Peter’s we make learning English a creative and engaging experience.
 We have adopted a book-led approach and therefore high-quality texts are at the heart of our curriculum.
-Our English provision aims to support our work as a Thinking School and encourage children to become critical thinkers and reflective life-long learners.
+Our English provision aims to encourage children to become critical thinkers and reflective life-long learners.
 We ensure children develop the key skills in spoken language, reading and writing that will empower them to become the rocks upon which a better world can be built.

 Our curriculum is designed to give all children the knowledge and cultural capital they need to succeed in life.
 We aim to achieve this through the diverse range of texts that children are exposed to, linking learning in English with other subjects and planning opportunities for additional rich learning experiences.
 More information is available in our English document.